golemfactory/yagna-service-erigon/requestor/README.md

     POST /createInstance    - create new instance (this *should* use some config data from body, but currently everything except 'user_id' is ignored)
     POST /stopInstance/<id> - stop instance with id <id>
-    GET  /static/<path>     - return a file from 'static' directory, on a given path (NOTE: this probably should be done somewhere else (nginx?) in the final version) e.g GET /static/index.html